fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 We will now review each step in more detail.

-## Summarizing GitHub issues

-We will now work through a few examples of summarizing GitHub issues to see how the LLMs behave.
+## Quick get-started guide

-We will go from this (click to enlarge)...
+This section describes the steps to go from a GitHub issue like [this one](https://github.com/microsoft/semantic-kernel/issues/2039) (click to enlarge)...

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="pics/github-issue-original.jpg" alt="Issue from GitHub" height="200"/>

-...to this  (click to enlarge):
+...to LLM-generated summary (click to enlarge):

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="pics/github-issue-summarized.jpg" alt="Summary from LLM" height="200"/>

-If you haven't done so yet, [prepare the environment](#preparing-the-environment).
+First, [prepare the environment](#preparing-the-environment), if you haven't done so yet.

 Run the following commands to activate the environment and start the application in a browser.